 Vegan Charcuterie anyone?
-This Vegan Charcuterie Board will be your newest obsession.
+This beautiful and easy Vegan Charcuterie Board will be your newest obsession.
 Push aside the traditional meat and cheese platter and welcome this vegan option!

 Vegan Charcuterie Recipe